 While a promotional email is a more direct bid for customers’ money, a segmented database means your customers or prospects are more likely to engage with your content because you have already qualified them as likely to be interested in the promotion you’re sending.

 If for example you have a list of husbands, you could schedule emails to be sent to them on the anniversary of their wedding each year, showcasing the “Top 10 Anniversary Gifts She’ll NEVER Forget“, with a list of 10 products you stock online.

 These type of anniversary emails (also commonly used to send customers special offers on their birthday) are set and forget campaigns that can automatically send in the background, so you can focus on other email marketing like limited-time coupon codes, quantity-restricted promotions (“First 500 customers only!”) and seasonal sale announcements, like Christmas or Mother’s Day.

 Welcoming prospects and new customers to your email list introduces them to your brand in a conversational manner, while setting the expectations of the newly formed friendship, including how frequently they should expect contact and the benefits of being on your list: exclusive pre-release offers, member-only discounts and entertaining or educational tips and articles.

 Welcome emails typically involve a call to action, designed to drive traffic back to the website and encourage sales.
 They can also be used to invite recipients to interact with your brand on social media.
 Asking readers to add the company email address to their ‘safe list’ to ensure your emails don’t end up in the junk folder is also a good way to guarantee uninterrupted communication with your list.
-If you’re a wedding vendor in the clothing retail space, check out these 12 Noteworthy Examples of Fetching Fashion Welcome Emails.
+If you’re a wedding vendor in the clothing retail space, check out these

 4) New inventory email: